lemonpole/pokedex-tutorial/CURRICULUM.md

 ### Show Pokedex entry details

-- Create our own `<PokedexEntry />` component and transform the data coming in from several api endpoints into one the view recognizes and renders.
 - Show sprites from evolution line with names underneath
 - Weaknesses and strengths
 - Change favicon to current pokemon's sprite